GM invests in Oculii, radar software maker for self-driving cars By Reuters - Up News Info

 By Hyunjoo Jin

-SAN FRANCISCO (Reuters) – General Motors Co (NYSE:)’s venture capital arm has invested millions of dollars in Oculii, a U.S. startup maker of software for radar sensors used in self-driving cars, Oculii co-founder Steven Hong said.
+SAN FRANCISCO (Reuters) -General Motors Co’s venture capital arm has invested millions of dollars in Oculii, a U.S. startup maker of software for radar sensors used in self-driving cars, Oculii co-founder Steven Hong said.

 GM can use Oculii’s low-cost software to boost the resolution of radars and scale up its partially automated vehicles and full self-driving cars, he told Reuters in an interview.